chyyran/HawkenExhaust/README.md

 HawkenExhaust
 =============

+**HawkenExhaust is no longer actively developed due to Hawken having Steamworks integration.
+Feel free to use the source as SimpleGameReLauncher implementation example.**

 HawkenExhaust is a simple utility to enable use of the Steam Overlay in [Hawken](http://playhawken.com) without having to sacrifice use of the Hawken Launcher.

 Usage